GJComber/Tanggram_CaseStudy/README.md

  It is part of the Evertang Group.
 Tanngram was registered in March 2018.
 They launched the beta version of its app in the second half of 2019, ahead of the official launch in April 2020.

 The idea for Tanggram came about because there were difficulties with accessing financial services particularly for younger investors.
-The service fee was too high, the paperwork was too complicated, and the application process was taking too long etc. As they developed their solutions the demographic of their clients had changed over time.
+The service fee was too high, the paperwork was too complicated, and the application process was taking too long.
+As they developed their solutions the demographic of their clients was also changing.
 More and more young people needed support to manage their wealth.
 There was a need to solve these existing problems with innovative technologies.
 This was the original intention of building Tanggram.

-   They produced some attractive and solid packaged fund options. with an aim to deliver reliable returns while effectively managing the risks.
+   They produced some attractive and solid packaged fund options, with an aim to deliver reliable returns while effectively managing the risks.
 They give access to Australian investment options that were only available to institutional investors, in the past.

 ---